harphub/oper-harp-verif/ACCORD_VS_202406/README.md

 4. Specify the new file in panel_configs/panelification.yml for model and parameter ``### Define which config files to use ###; ### READING of the models/obs``.
 5. If a new parameter was added, also add a definition file for this parameter in ``panel_configs/panelification.yml`` ``### PLOTTING of the fields``.

-### Installation instructions

-Development was done on ATOS (shared using accord group)

-Refer to the [installation instructions](INSTALLATION.md) for details of how to install different libraries.